 In memory, Dekanawida heard the ringing words of the missionary, the Rev. Mr. Kirkland, when he told of the old holy man Joel’s foretelling, ”The sun shall be turned into darkness, and the moon into blood, before the coming of the great and awesome day of the Lord.”

 Closer now, Dekanawida shallowed his breathing, coiled, his trade fusil charged, ready to slay the nearby animal for which he bore no malice.
 After all, he was stalking under the blood red moon, just like the one the Five Nations first came together under in the before times.
-The one that made the Haudenosaunee the strongest of all their people.
+The one that made the Haudenosaunee the strongest of all the people east of the Great River.

-In the end he decided to use his warclub on the white hunter, who pushed his black shadow ahead of his loud steps upon the trail, just as the rest of this white storm pushed its stormy darkness toward the lake called Teshiroque and the people Two Rivers Running swore to sustain.
+In the end he decided to use his warclub on the white hunter, who pushed his black shadow ahead of his loud steps upon the trail.
+But the young warrior knew the hunter was but a drop compared to the white storm about to cast its shadow over the land by the lake called Teshiroque.
+Perhaps a shadow that would remove the light and life of the people he swore to protect.